nicoledag/rails-movie-app/README.md

 Purpose
 A movie theater responsive web application to sell online tickets.

-User Functionality
+User Functionality:
-sign up, login and logout.
+Sign up, login and logout.
-can view all movies with showtimes. cannot buy tickets once the show is sold out. can buy multiple tickets for one show at a time. can check out with name, email, credit card and expiration. will see validations for incorrect check out information.
+Can view all movies with showtimes.
+Cannot buy tickets once the show is sold out.
+Can buy multiple tickets for one show at a time.
+Can check out with name, email, credit card and expiration.
+Will see validations for incorrect check out information.

-User / Admin Functionality
+User / Admin Functionality:
-can view list of all orders.
+Can view list of all orders.
-can view list of all orders for each movie. can view total revenue.
+Can view list of all orders for each movie.
+Can view total revenue.

-Movie Functionality
+Movie Functionality:
-is available to see on multiple days. has a limited number of sets.
+Is available to see on multiple days.
+Has a limited number of sets.